Media Ethics Policy

 - Phone Usage - Illicit or harassing phone calls are prohibited.
 This includes calls to phone services with sexual content, or any type of inappropriate calls with/to other students.

-Each student bears full responsibility for his/her actions as they relate to the use the TMC Network or any electronic media.
+Each student bears full responsibility for his/her actions as they relate to the use of the TMC Network or any electronic media.
 Discipline for all infractions of the Media Ethics Policy will be under the direction of Student Life.
-This may include, but is not limited to, the suspension and/or revocation of MasterNet access privileges.
+This may include, but is not limited to, the suspension and/or revocation of network and Internet access and services.

 - All legal consequences involving the use/misuse of the TMC Network or equipment lie solely with the user.